Infineon/http-client/README.md

 - Secure [with TLS security] and non-secure modes of connection.

-- Supports RESTful HTTP methods: HEAD, GET, PUT, and POST.
+- Supports RESTful HTTP methods: HEAD, GET, PUT, POST, DELETE, PATCH, CONNECT, OPTIONS and TRACE.

 - Provides synchronous API to send the request and receive the response.